 Lange has traveled a long way as a brand without ever leaving home.
 The motherland for Lange lies between the boundaries indicated by the start and finish of a World Cup race.
 The plastic boot that truly revolutionized modern Alpine design, Lange long ago established the template not just for its own future lines, but for the entire market.
 To put it more plainly, it’s the most imitated boot ever.

-Lange’s commitment to the classic, 4-buckle overlap shell is evident up, down and across its 2020 product line.
-Every model is built on essentially the same foundation, whether for a race or recreational application, for men or for women and regardless of last volume (i.e., narrow, medium or wide).
-Lange has dropped two lines of hike-mode (HM) boots since the 2016/17 season, leaving only the XT Free and Free W, which are transparently Lange’s best-ever HM boots and just as clearly two of the finest hybrid AT/Alpine boots extant.
+Lange’s commitment to the classic, 4-buckle overlap shell is evident up, down and across its 2021 product line.
+Every model but the new XT3 is built on essentially the same foundation, whether for a race or recreational application, for men or for women and regardless of last volume (i.e., narrow, medium or wide).
+Lange has dropped at least 3 or 4 lines (I lost count) of hike-mode (HM) boots since the 2016/17 season, a slot now filled by the new XT3, the first in Lange’s history that doesn’t borrow everything but a hike mode from an Alpine template.

 This may sound like technical trivia, but lifelong Lange fans remember just how brutal it can be to try to pry off (note the “try”) a well-chilled Lange.
 Dual Core makes it possible to both put on and take off a pair of Lange RS 130’s without using the Jaws of Life.
 I know some of you still don’t believe me, so I’ll repeat it: all Lange Alpine boots are now as easy to don and doff as any other 4-buckle, overlap shell.

-Last year’s nouveauté, Dual Core Light, injects ultralight Grilamid® and polyolefin instead of PU/PE into a plastic sandwich.
-Dual Core Light was created to make the XT Free boots more competitive in the weight-sensitive AT market, but two resort models, Superleggera (100mm last) and Superleggera LV (97mm last), available in both men’s (120 flex) and women’s (110), put an Alpine sole on a Dual Core Light frame so in-resort skiers can catch the Lighter is Better wave.
+The nouveauté of 2019, Dual Core Light, injects ultralight Grilamid® and polyolefin instead of PU/PE into a plastic sandwich.
+Dual Core Light was created to make the now retired XT Free boots more competitive in the weight-sensitive AT market, but two resort models, Superleggera (100mm last) and Superleggera LV (97mm last), available in both men’s (120 flex) and women’s (110), put an Alpine sole on a Dual Core Light frame so in-resort skiers can catch the Lighter is Better wave.

-The big news at Lange – literally and figuratively – is a new line of wide-bodies that replace the SX series.
-The new LX design is the latest example of a trend towards building real performance into high-volume models, traditionally the unhappy home of mush buckets.
+The big news at Lange last season – literally and figuratively – was a new line of wide-bodies that replaced the SX series.
+The LX design is the latest example of a trend towards building real performance into high-volume models, traditionally the unhappy home of mush buckets.
 The LX series has the same hierarchy of flexes found in boots made for the medium-sized masses, matched to a corresponding pecking order of thermoformable, 3D liners.

 Lange is to be commended for having the most coherent, consistent line of Alpine boots on the market, even if the alphabet soup of model names can be confusing at first.
 The challenge for Lange has always been how to be innovative (or at least appear to), without screwing up what it does best.
-Solving this ever-present riddle now falls to someone in whom we have the highest confidence, Thor Verdonk, tapped last year to lead Lange after many years of exemplary service for Lange and Rossignol in the U.S.
+Solving this ever-present riddle falls to someone in whom we have the highest confidence, Thor Verdonk, tapped two years ago to lead Lange after many years of exemplary service for Lange and Rossignol in the U.S.